ravisethi21/Udacity_ML_Microservices/README.md

 [![Build Status](https://circleci.com/gh/ravisethi21/Udacity_ML_Microservices.svg?style=shield)](https://app.circleci.com/pipelines/github/ravisethi21/Udacity_ML_Microservices)

-# Machine Learning with Microservices

-## Project Overview
+> Project Overview

-This project is to showcase the learnings from Udacity DevOps Nanodegree program to operationalize a Machine Learning Microservice API.
+In this project, I have applied the skills to operationalize a Machine Learning Microservice API.

-This project hosts a pre-trained, `sklearn` model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
-You can read more about the data, which was initially taken from Kaggle, on [the data source site](https://www.kaggle.com/c/boston-housing).
+There are given a pre-trained, sklearn model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
+You can read more about the data, which was initially taken from Kaggle, on the data source site.

-This project would operationalize a Python flask app that serves out predictions (inference) about housing prices through API calls.
-This project could be extended to any pre-trained machine learning model, such as those for image recognition and data labeling.

-## Files structure

-> ### Application:
+> Application:

 - `app.py` application script
-- `model_data` folder with the trained model and data for prediction
 - `requirements.txt` dependencies of app

-> ### CI/CD:
+>  CI/CD:

 - `.circleci/config.yml` folder with the configuration to CircleCI

-> ### Outputs:
+>  Outputs:

 - `output_txt_files`  folder with docker and kubernetes outputs files

-> ### Screenshots:
+>  Screenshots:

 - `Screenshots`  folder with with some additional captures

-> ### Docker:
+>  Docker:

 - `Dockerfile` use this file to deploy an image for the app to be runned on a container

-> ### Tools:
+> Scripts & Makefiles

 - `Makefile`  useful commands to make setup, install, test, lint, run_docker, run_kubernetes, upload_docker, all
 - `run_docker.sh` script to build and start container